The Killings at Badger's Drift: Awards

 The Killings at Badger's Drift was well received by the mystery community.
 It was listed in The Top 100 Crime Novels of All Time, a list published in book form in 1990 by the British-based Crime Writers' Association.
 It also won the 1989 Macavity Award for "Best First Novel" and was nominated for the same honour at the 1989 Anthony Awards and the 1988 Agatha Awards.

 Television adaptation

 The book was adapted for British television as the first episode of Midsomer Murders, starring John Nettles as DCI Tom Barnaby and Daniel Casey as DS Gavin Troy.
 Broadcast on 23 March 1997, it was an enormous ratings success when there were only four television channels in the UK.
 The episode made its debut in the United States on the A&E cable network, with two showings on the night of 28 June 1998.
 On the screen, Emily Simpson's murder is made more violent.
 Instead of being poisoned, as in the novel, she is bludgeoned to death.

-Also, unlike in the novel, Dennis Rainbird is murdered in the adaptation.
+Stage adaptation

+A stage adaptation of the story is touring the United Kingdom in 2025 and 2026.
+Inspector Tom Barnaby is played by Daniel Casey, who previously appeared as Troy in the main show.